akrossu/SimpleAndClean/README.md

 ## Feedback & Community

-If you enjoy the theme or run into bugs, feel free to open an issue or join the [support Discord server](https://discord.gg/ANgfZVa).
+If you enjoy the theme or run into bugs, feel free to open an issue or [reach out to me](https://discordapp.com/users/282593436803268618).
 Suggestions and contributions are always welcome!

 ---